M64GitHub/truecrypt-ninja-boot-root/README.md

 > This is an old security research project, dating back to 2012/13.
 It was released only to a few people/groups for obvious reasons.
 My goal back then was to "totally" reverse engineer and exploit all security measures.
-As truecrypt is gone, I decided to publish it.
+As truecrypt is gone, I decided to publish it openly.
 I have left a secret pointer within the PDF to proove ownership.
 > The original upload is still at http://www.k00n.byethost7.com/.

 # NBRK - Ninja Boot Rootkit (for TrueCrypt hidden OS)